 The Seshadri Mountain range in the Chittoor district in Andhra Pradesh needs no formal introduction.
-The Venkatesh Temple located on these mountains, which are also known by the name of Tirumala, Venkatgiri, Seshachalam, is a significant place of worship for millions of devotees from all around the world.
-300 years ago, Sri Ramanujacharya had performed a distinct Upasana of Lord Mahavishnu Tirupati Balaji in a unique and beautiful way.,Sri Ramanujacharya conducted the Upasana of his Prime Deity by performing ‘Saptakoti Archanam’ and chanting the eight -lettered mantra ‘ॐ व्यंकटेशायनम:’ Om Vyankateshay Namah.
-The period when Sri Ramanujacharya chanted this Saptakoti (7 crore times) mantra was between Vaishakh Vinayaki Chaturthi to Vaishakh Mohini Ekadashi.
+The Venkatesh Temple located on these mountains, which are also known by the name of Tirumala, Venkatagiri, Seshachalam, is a significant place of worship for millions of devotees from all around the world.
+300 years ago, Sri Ramanujacharya had performed a distinct upasana of Lord Mahavishnu Tirupati Balaji uniquely and beautifully.
+Sri Ramanujacharya conducted the upasana of his prime deity by performing ‘Saptakoti Archanam’ and chanting the eight -lettered mantra ‘ॐ व्यंकटेशाय नम:’ (Om Venkateshaya Namah).
+The period when Sri Ramanujacharya chanted this Saptakoti (7 crore or 70 million times) mantra was between Vaishakh Vinayaki Chaturthi to Vaishakh Mohini Ekadashi.

 In the year 2000, Sadguru Shree Aniruddha Bapu too conducted such a Saptakoti Jap for all the Shraddhavans to participate, from 7th to 14th May, which was also between Vaishakh Vinayaki Chaturthi to Vaishakh Mohini Ekadashi.
 This Utsav was organised at Shree Harigurugram, Bandra.

 “The devotion, the affection, the love, and the sincerity, with which Sri Ramanujacharya performed this Upasana, if we could perform it even with minutest sincerity in our heart, there would be nothing as beautiful as that.
-Ramanujacharya was a great person, I’m nothing like him – we all may be way too far to achieve the greatness of Sri Ramanujacharya, but we absolutely must not hesitate to follow in his footsteps.
+Ramanujacharya was a great person.
+I’m nothing like him – we all may be way too far to achieve the greatness of Sri Ramanujacharya, but we absolutely must not hesitate to follow in his footsteps.
 Never worry about the thought of how small you are, compared to his greatness.
 Which path should I follow?
 It was the question that Shaunakmuni once asked his Guru, to which his Guru answered, ‘येनमार्गेनमहाजनागत:’ (Yen Maargen Mahaajana Gatah), which means ‘one must follow the path on which the great men stride’.
 There is no threat in doing so at all.
-Today, we have to follow and thoroughly explore this sacred path of Sri Ramanujacharya,” said Sadguru Shree Aniruddha to all the Shraddhavans prior to the event of Shree Vyankatesh Saptakoti Jap.
+Today, we have to follow and thoroughly explore this sacred path of Sri Ramanujacharya,” said Sadguru Shree Aniruddha to all the Shraddhavans before the event of Shree Vyankatesh Saptakoti Jap.

-The Saptakoti Jap (7 crore times) had been accomplished in the morning on the Seventh Day itself, but the chanting continued until late evening that day as per Sadguru Shree Aniruddha’s guidance.
-A consecration (Abhishek) of water from three seas (Trisagar Sangam Jal) took place on 14th May 2000 after the chanting was concluded.
-During this time period, the male Shraddhavans wore the traditional attire, maintained the traditional hairdo followed in Tirupati and applied Ashtagandha, which created an atmosphere full of bhakti
+The Saptakoti Jap (7 crores times) was accomplished in the morning on the seventh day itself, but the chanting continued until late evening that day as per Sadguru Shree Aniruddha’s guidance.
+A consecration (abhishek) of water from three seas (Trisagar Sangam Jal) took place on 14th May 2000 after the chanting was concluded.
+During this period, the male Shraddhavans wore the traditional attire, maintained the conventional hairdo followed in Tirupati and applied ashtagandha, which created an atmosphere full of bhakti.

-Shedding light on the importance of the mantra, Bapu said, “Even though Sri Ramanujacharya chanted the mantra, ‘ॐव्यंकटेशायनमः’ 7 crore times, the mantra has truly been established by Goddess Shree Lakshmi, herself; and it was uttered for the first time by Lord Shesha’.
+Shedding light on the importance of the mantra, Bapu said, “Even though Sri Ramanujacharya chanted the mantra, ‘ॐ व्यंकटेशाय नमः’ 7 crore times, the mantra has truly been established by Goddess Shree Lakshmi, herself; and it was uttered for the first time by Lord Shesha’.
 Resultantly, every attending Shraddhavan sincerely chanted this mantra and departed, with the mantra engraved in their hearts.

-A ‘Paapmochan Kunda’ had also been erected at the event.
+A ‘Paapmochan Kunda’ was also erected at the event.
 All the Shraddhavans were performing the Paapvimochan circumambulation around the Kunda, holding the Holy Brick (Ishtika) on their heads.
 The chant of ‘ ‘Govinda Govinda, Jai Vyankatesh Gopala’ went on during the circumambulation.
-The Ishtikas were made out of holy soil and water of Tirumalai Sarovar and Padmasarovar.
+The Ishtikas were made out of sacred soil and water of Tirumalai Sarovar and Padmasarovar.
 ‘Oh Lord, I may have made many mistakes until now, but may I commit the mistakes in the least hereafter,’ prayed Shraddhavans while circumambulating and chanting the mantra itself.
 Any Shraddhavan could chant this mantra and circumambulate as many times as they wished.

-‘रमया रमणाय व्यंकटेशाय मंगलम् | सर्व लोकनिवासाय श्रीनिवासाय मंगलम्|’ (Ramaya Ramnaya Vyankateshay Mangalam | Sarva Lokanivasaya Srinivasaya Mangalam|) Mantra was chanted 5 times while offering the Mahabhoga.
+‘रमया रमणाय व्यंकटेशाय मंगलम् | सर्व लोकनिवासाय श्रीनिवासाय मंगलम्|’ (Ramaya Ramanaaya Venkateshaya Mangalam | Sarva Lokanivasaya Srinivasaya Mangalam|) Mantra was chanted 5 times while offering the Mahabhoga.